-Of all the museums in Vancouver, there are two that stand out for their extensive collections of unique artworks from British Columbia: the Vancouver Art Gallery in downtown Vancouver, which is home to 9,000 works of art, including the largest and most significant collection of paintings by the famous B.C. artist Emily Carr, and University of British Columbia's (UBC) Museum of Anthropology (MOA), which is home to over 500,000 cultural artifacts, including an immense collection of B.C.
-First Nations art and objects.
+Of all the museums in Vancouver, there are two that stand out for their extensive collections of unique artworks from British Columbia: the Vancouver Art Gallery in downtown Vancouver, which is home to 9,000 works of art, including the largest and most significant collection of paintings by the famous BC artist Emily Carr; and University of British Columbia's (UBC) Museum of Anthropology (MOA), which is home to more than 500,000 cultural artifacts, including an immense collection of BC First Nations art and objects.

 The UBC Museum of Anthropology is located on the University of British Columbia's Vancouver campus, at 6393 N.W.
-Marine Drive, Vancouver.
+Marine Drive.

-For drivers, there is a paid parking lot located just across the street from the Museum (though it is expensive).
-Public transit is a better option, since buses to the UBC campus are plentiful.
-Use Translink's Trip Planner to plan your bus trip.
+For drivers, there is a paid parking lot located just across the street from the Museum.
+Public transit is a better option since buses to the UBC campus are plentiful.

 Founded in 1949, UBC's Museum of Anthropology has grown into the largest teaching museum in Canada.
-Its current facility--a gorgeous building that includes 15-metre glass walls in the Great Hall--was designed in 1976 by renowned Canadian architect Arthur Erickson, who based his award-winning design on traditional northern Northwest Coast post and beam structures.
-A new wing was added in 1990 to house a resource library, teaching laboratory, office, and the Koerner European Ceramics Gallery, home to 600 European ceramic pieces collected and donated by the late Dr. Walter Koerner (who also has a UBC library named after him).
+Its current facility—a gorgeous building that includes tall glass walls in the Great Hall—was designed in 1976 by renowned Canadian architect Arthur Erickson.
+He based his award-winning design on traditional northern Northwest Coast post-and-beam structures.
+A new wing was added in 1990 to house a resource library, teaching laboratory, office, and the Koerner European Ceramics Gallery, which is home to 600 European ceramic pieces collected and donated by the late Dr. Walter Koerner (who also has a UBC library named after him).

 Making the Most of Your Visit